 A transcript of the interview is made but not normally communicated to the asylum seeker since it is only in Swedish.
+The transcript and other documents regarding an applicant's asylum case can be requested.
 If there are close relatives in another EU country, Swedish authorities take no action to inform that country of the presence of a relative in Sweden but await a request from the other country regarding the desirability of family reunification and written consent from the family present in Sweden to be reunited.